Australian (domestic) Students Terms & Conditions of Enrolment

 The applicant acknowledges all information and supporting documents provided in the application is true and accurate.
 By signing the student application form or confirming the student application, the applicant enters an agreement with APSI and accepts the following terms and conditions including refund policy of APSI.
 This agreement and the availability of complaints and appeals processes do not remove the right to take further action under Australia’s consumer protection laws.
 APSI’s dispute processes do not circumscribe the applicant’s right to pursue other legal remedies.

-- Tuition Fee Refund Policy
+- Course Fee Refund Policy

 - Late Payment of Fees